alphagov/govuk-design-guide/docs/index.md

 ---
 homepage: true
 layout: homepage
-title: A design system for anyone working on GOV.UK's publishing platform
+title: Design pages that help users find information and services on GOV.UK
-description: As an extension of GOV.UK Design System, aimed at people working in the GOV.UK programme at the Government Digital Service.
+description: The GOV.UK Design Guide is an extension of GOV.UK Design System, aimed at people working in the GOV.UK programme at the Government Digital Service.
 image:
   src: /assets/homepage.svg
   alt: Two individual building block pieces connected to one another to create one structure.
 whatsNewDate:
 whatsNew:
 documentItems:
   0:
     documentItemTitle: Components